denistsoi/franklinchen.github.io/source/_posts/2013-02-20-pittsburgh-chess-club-championship-2013-round-6-winning-as-black-like-a-madman.markdown

 - White lost a long-held advantage and then quickly blundered badly; this flow of "momentum" is a common feature of chess games between humans.
 - Black also lost some momentum after achieving a won game, but managed to keep the winning advantage.

+## Statistics

+Here is the final rated [crosstable for the Pittsburgh Chess Club Championship](http://www.uschess.org/msa/XtblMain.php?201302193592).
+As a result of my winning all six games, my rating has finally bounced back upward, from 2126 to 2164: I defeated opponents rated 1728, 1947, 2050, 1999, 2072, 2077.
+My lifetime peak was in 2008 when [I reached 2197](http://www.uschess.org/msa/XtblMain.php?200801273991.1-12226800) (3 points short of getting a US Chess National [Master](http://en.wikipedia.org/wiki/Chess_master) title).

 ## What next?

 I felt proud of myself for playing hard for the win and not for a draw as Black when I did not need to for tournament purposes.
 I am of course ecstatic that I finally won the Pittsburgh Chess Club Championship again, and that I played fairly well in this tournament, after so many years of not really performing anywhere near how I used to.